 Latinx Student Association

-Latinx Student Association (LSA) is a community-building club for students from Spanish-speaking backgrounds and for students who would like to gain insight on Spanish-speaking communities.
+Latinx Student Association (LSA) is a community-building club for students from Hispanic and Latinx backgrounds and countries and for students who would like to gain insight on Hispanic and Latinx communities.

 Muslim Student Association